 “Yes, guiding her is the key.
 Providing her with incentive.
 She is the type of woman that struggles tirelessly against a leash but doesn’t mind a delicate ankle chain as long as it flatters her.
 She loves the convenience of freedom, but deep down wants to be guarded by someone she knows has the power to protect her.
 I will pay her a visit this evening.
 See if I can get the ball rolling so-to-speak.”

 Listening in on half the conversation Cameron was having with the Elder over the phone was frustrating.
-As soon as she’d told Cam who she had lunch with, the canidae blew up, pacing her hotel room in disbelief and chastising her for not contacting him immediately, despite the fact that Madeline had no idea that Gideon had any importance outside of the business world.
-She argued with him, quite heatedly, that should couldn’t have possibly been at fault and that she was never in any danger.
+As soon as she’d told Cam who she had lunch with, the canidae blew up, pacing her hotel room in disbelief and chastising her for not contacting him immediately, despite the fact that Madeline had no idea who Gideon was.
+She argued with him, quite heatedly, that she couldn’t have possibly been at fault and that she was never in any danger.
 It was at that point Cameron made the call to get orders from the Elder.

 “Yes, I will tell her,” Cameron confirmed respectfully.
 “Under no circumstances.
 Got it.”